-- 4. Brief description of methodology: To accurately estimate annual recharge rates, it is necessary to utilize sophisticated data inputs and modeling techniques that can account for the many complexities encountered in New Mexico.
-We will continue development of the Evapotranspiration and Recharge Model (ETRM) designed to complete the first year goals of the recharge assessment project. - Currently, the energy component of the model is driven by the National Land Data Assimilation System (NLDAS), which provides a daily 12 km gridded reference evapotranspiration layer, or the ET that would occur from a wellwatered reference crop (tall alfalfa) given that day's meteorological conditions.
+4. Brief description of methodology: To accurately estimate annual recharge rates, it is necessary to utilize sophisticated data inputs and modeling techniques that can account for the many complexities encountered in New Mexico.
+We will continue development of the Evapotranspiration and Recharge Model (ETRM) designed to complete the first year goals of the recharge assessment project.

+• Previously, the energy component of the model was driven by the National Land Data Assimilation System (NLDAS), which provides a daily 12 km gridded reference evapotranspiration layer, or the ET that would occur from a wellwatered reference crop (tall alfalfa) given that day's meteorological conditions.
 The coarse 12 km resolution of this dataset hinders a realistic representation of New Mexico's extremely heterogeneous topography.
-We will build a module into the ETRM that uses a fine-scale topographic correction, the development of which is under way by the soil water balance for statewide evapotranspiration assessment group under WRRI's Statewide Water Assessment.
+We are building a module into the ETRM that uses a fine-scale topographic correction, the development of which is under way by the statewide evapotranspiration assessment group under WRRI's Statewide Water Assessment.

 - The second step in improving the ETRM will be to add a module that is capable of storing water temporarily as snow.
-The SNOW-17 model was developed by Anderson (1976) to compute the mass and energy balance across the snow-air interface using only temperature and precipitation.
-This model will be adapted to better represent soil conditions in the mountainous regions of New Mexico in the spring and early summer, when snowmelt is the principal contribution to soil water. - Runoff estimates made by the ETRM will be used to estimate focused recharge along stream channels.
-Empirical methods developed by Waltemeyer (2001) and Hearne and Dewey (1985) will be tested for suitability in large basins statewide.
-Runoff routing algorithms will be explored to assess the feasibility for daily, statewide runoff analysis. - As with any model, we need to provide some sort of calibration/validation in order to maximize the quality of information that is being produced.
-Using data from CMB analysis, bias of the ETRM will be identified and sensitivity to controls on recharge (e.g. precipitation, ET, geology, vegetation, and soils) will be analyzed. - 5.
-Brief description of results to date and work remaining: Results to date include CMB analysis of the first round of spring samples from around the state and preparation and delineation of the watersheds that will potentially be used in the analysis of runoff in our model. - We have created custom-delineated watersheds above 20+ USGS gauges with data covering up to 30 years (1984 to 2014) of measurements.
-This data will be compared with precipitation data from the same time period and will provide an estimate of the magnitude of runoff relative to precipitation and modeled evapotranspiration and recharge. - We have begun the implementation of the new high resolution reference evapotranspiration product under development by another WRRI Statewide Water Assessment team at New Mexico Tech.
+Aspects of various snow models have been adapted to better represent soil conditions in the mountainous regions of New Mexico in the spring and early summer, when snowmelt is the principal contribution to soil water. - As with any model, we need to provide some sort of calibration/validation in order to maximize the quality of information that is being produced.
+Using data from CMB analysis, bias of the ETRM will be identified and sensitivity to controls on recharge (e.g. precipitation, ET, geology, vegetation, and soils) will be analyzed.

+5. Brief description of results to date and work remaining: Results to date include CMB analysis of the first round of spring samples from around the state and preparation and delineation of the watersheds that will potentially be used in the analysis of runoff in our model.

+- We have created custom-delineated watersheds above 20+ USGS gauges with data covering up to 30 years (1984 to 2014) of measurements.
+This data will be compared with precipitation data from the same time period and will provide an estimate of the magnitude of runoff relative to precipitation and modeled evapotranspiration and recharge. - We have completed the implementation of the new high resolution reference evapotranspiration product under development by another WRRI Statewide Water Assessment team at New Mexico Tech.
 This product improves the resolution of our modeled energy input from 12 km to 250 m.
-Initial results indicate that this product effectively represents the extremely heterogeneous topography of the state, allowing for more spatially precise modeling of the water balance. - Initial CMB results suggest that recharge in the mountains of New Mexico approaches and in some cases exceeds 50% of precipitation in the spring.
+Initial results indicate that this product effectively represents the extremely heterogeneous topography of the state, allowing for more spatially precise modeling of the water balance. - CMB results suggest that recharge in the mountains of New Mexico ranges from about 3% to 13% of annual precipitation.
 Results show that recharge rates (measured as a fraction of precipitation) decline with total precipitation and elevation.
-Three rounds of samples have now been collected from 20+ mountainous sites and are awaiting analysis.

-- A simple snow module has been added to the ETRM Point Version.
-This model uses PRISM daily minimum and maximum temperature to sequester precipitation on the surface as snow pack, and allows melting according to an established algorithm used at Yucca Mountain (Hevesi, 2003).
-Development will continue as we attempt to calibrate its performance. - Plans to collect snow over the winter to help in our estimates of recharge by the spring snowmelt have been made.
-Once we receive permission from the Magdalena Ranger District of Cibola National Forest, we will deploy a snow gauge at around 9,000 ft.
-Data from this gauge will compliment groundwater data we have been collecting since last spring from the area.
+Three rounds of samples have now been collected from 20+ mountainous sites and have been analyzed at the New Mexico Bureau of Geology and Mineral Resources' geochemistry lab. - A snow module has been added to the ETRM.
+This model uses PRISM daily minimum and maximum temperature to sequester precipitation on the surface as snow pack, and allows melting according to a model using temperature and radiation.
+Calibration efforts have been completed using data from 16 SNOTEL snow observation sites covering 2005 to 2013.

+• The ETRM has been run at 6 AmeriFlux sites which give independent estimates of evapotranspiration.
+The ETRM is currently being tested at these sites to ensure reasonable estimates of this critical water budget component.